After many false stops and starts, and even rumors the project had been cancelled, it finally seems like things are moving forward for Star Trek 4.

 The Plot Of Star Trek 4

 At this point we aren’t entirely sure what Star Trek 4 will be.
-Since Chris Pine has officially signed on most assumed that meant Star Trek 4 will follow the Kelvin Timeline.
+Since Chris Pine has officially signed on most assumed that meant if they go forward with him as the star then Star Trek 4 will follow the Kelvin Timeline.
 This timeline takes place in a parallel universe where the Romulan Nero destroyed a Federation starship in 2233.
 The destroyed starship was called the U.S.S Kelvin, hence the name of the timeline.
 The events of this timeline in the current Star Trek movie series differ greatly from the events of the “Prime” universe seen in the first run of Trek films.

 Of all the people currently involved in the world of Star Trek, writer and actor Simon Pegg seems to understand Star Trek best.
 When asked what he thinks the next Star Trek movie should be by Collider, Pegg says that he thinks they’ve been trying to be big spectacle movies like Marvel, but that’s not what he sees it as.
 Pegg explains, “I think Star Trek is just a little bit more niche, so it isn’t gonna hit those kinds of numbers.
 So yes, the obvious thing to do would be to not go for that massive spectacle, go for something a little bit more restrained in the vein of the original series”

 That leaves everything a bit up in the air.
 It doesn’t sound like anyone really knows what’s happening here.
 All we do know is that we’re getting another Star Trek movie of some sort.